wllmzhu/G-VUE/README.md

    - To use your customized visual backbone, you only need two additional steps.
 First, implement the code of `Customized` class in `models/v_backbone.py` to produce a legal visual representation.
 Then, modify `Customized.yaml` in `configs/backbone` to add corresponding configs for this visual backbone.

+   - Langauge encoder.
+Download [RoBERTa-base](https://huggingface.co/roberta-base).
+Modify the corresponding path at:
+     - `model.l_backbone.cfg_dir` in `configs/base.yaml`.
+     - `l_backbone_cfg` in `configs/r2r.yaml`.
+     - `l_backbone.cfg_dir` in `configs/cliport.yaml`.

-4. Check the configs before running.
+4. Check the configs before running, especially `output_dir` and `exp_name`.

 5. For training on one task, run:

    ```bash
    bash run/train_{task}.sh {DATE} {BACKBONE}   # e.g., bash run/train_depth.sh 22.6.10 ResNet_CLIP
    ```
-   The {DATE} can be anything else that serves as an identifier.
+   The `{DATE}` can be anything else that serves as an identifier.
 Note that the evaluation results of `Navigation` are shown together during training.
 For evaluating the remaining tasks, run:

    ```bash
    bash run/eval.sh {DATE} {BACKBONE} {TASK}   # e.g., bash run/eval.sh 22.6.10 ResNet_CLIP depth
    ```
-   Make sure the identifier {DATE} is the same with the training experiment that you wan to evaluate, otherwise it would be unable to locate the checkpoints.
+   Make sure the identifier `{DATE}` is the same with the training experiment that you want to evaluate, otherwise it would be unable to locate the checkpoints.

 ## Repository Structure